arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/ior/README.md

 When we look at the `Monad` or `Applicative` instances of `Ior`, we can see that they actually require a `Semigroup` instance on the left side.
 This is because `Ior` will actually accumulate failures on the left side, very similarly to how the [`Validated`](/docs/arrow/data/validated) data type does.
-This means we can accumulate data on the left side while also being able to short-circuit upon the first right-side-only value.
+This means we can accumulate data on the left side, while also being able to short-circuit upon the first right-side-only value.
-For example, we might want to accumulate warnings together with a valid result and only halt the computation on a "hard error"
+For example, we might want to accumulate warnings together with a valid result, and only halt the computation on a "hard error."
 Here's an example of how we are able to do that:

 ```kotlin